Access your Pro+ Content below.

 Unified network management: Wired and wireless together for good?

-This article is part of the May 2011 issue of Wired and wireless: Can you achieve an integrated network?
+This article is part of the May 2011 issue of IT in Europe

 Combining wired and wireless LAN security solutions may be a plus for smaller companies, but larger enterprises fear security integration could result in vulnerabilities.

 With an integrated network management vision, two organizations improved security and reliability, and have made steps towards a fully integrated network.
 But will we get there?

 What's next in wireless technology trends?
 IMS Research analysts predict enterprise tablet adoption, as well as growth in Near Field Communication, Wi-Fi Direct and M2M communication for businesses.